 News Wall is located on the right side of the Backside of the Main Dome.
 Using the Echo Canyon trail, it's the first of the four Backside walls that you'll encounter.
 News Wall is also the smallest of the four with most of the routes under half a rope length.
 All but two of the climbs require gear, and most have anchors at the top.
 "Sweat" is one of the best climbs at the grade (5.7) in the park.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for News Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for News Wall:

 Featured Route For News Wall

 Sweat 5.7 5a 15 V+ 13 MVS 4b TX